Volume asymptotics and Margulis function in nonpositive curvature: Abstract

 In this article, we consider a closed rank one $C^\infty$ Riemannian manifold $M$ of nonpositive curvature and its universal cover $X$.
 Let $b_t(x)$ be the Riemannian volume of the ball of radius $t>0$ around $x\in X$, and $h$ the topological entropy of the geodesic flow.
 We obtain the following Margulis-type asymptotic estimates

 for some continuous function $c: X\to \RR$.
 We prove that the Margulis function $c(x)$ is in fact $C^1$.
 If $M$ is a surface of nonpositive curvature without flat strips, we show that $c(x)$ is constant if and only if $M$ has constant negative curvature.
+We also obtain a rigidity result related to the flip invariance of the Patterson-Sullivan measure.